- 1 Best Night Vision Rifle Scopes of 2022 Reviewed

 1) Firefield NVRS 3x42 Gen 1 Night Vision Riflescope

 The Firefield NVRS 3x42 Gen 1 Night Vision Riflescope comes ready to use with a lightweight, durable titanium body that clips easily onto your rifle.
-The scope is IPX4 water-resistant and has a quick detach weaver mount so you can take the scope into the wet outdoors and put it on your gun or take it off quickly.
+The scope is IPX4 water-resistant and has a quick detach weaver quick release mount so you can take the scope into the wet outdoors and put it on your gun or take it off quickly.

 The scope comes with a built-in high powered IR illuminator, which you can incrementally adjust to get the right degree of brightness.
 The design on the scope is ergonomic, and you can quickly power it up whenever you need it.